fareen341/Angular/README.md

  &lt;h1 appCustomstyle>Custom heading&lt;/h1&gt;
 </pre>

-<h3>Service in angular</h3>
+<a name="twelve"><h2>1.12 Service</h2></a><br>
 It is used to share data between two to three component, example we want to show user data between 2-3 component.
 And it is not conmponent and module dependent.
+A component can delegate common functionalities to services, such as fetching data from the server, validating user input, or logging directly to the console.
+Service class thus can provide all these to various components.
 <pre>
 Step 1:
 >ng g service usersData